-During the quarterly index review, style review is conducted only for securities affected by changes in the market capitalization indices.
-Hence, once the new market capitalization index has been determined for the affected securities, these are reviewed for style, based on their value z-scores and growth z-scores computed using the latest available values of the eight variables and the daily market capitalization weighted means and standard deviations available for each of the variables within their corresponding market capitalization index.
+4.2.3 QUARTERLY INDEX REVIEW CHANGES IN CONSTITUENTS OF THE VALUE AND GROWTH INDEXES eight variables and the daily market capitalization weighted means and standard deviations available for each of the variables within their corresponding market capitalization index.
 As there is no new allocation process involved, no buffer rules are applied during the style analysis at the quarterly index review.
 For further details on the daily calculations, see Section 4.3, entitled "Ongoing Event-Related Changes".